01 of 15

 10 of 15

 The shape of a ladder just lends itself to being decorated as a tree.
 If you have a ladder that’s on the small side, drape it in lights, mini keepsakes, ornaments and a modern star.
 A white, fuzzy rug adds to the Scandinavian vibe of the scene.Continue to 11 of 15 below.

 11 of 15

 This alternative tree has appeal for those who love to bring the outside in or are self-proclaimed foragers, gathering natural materials from their backyards and neighborhoods.
 All you have to do is collect a grouping of seasonal branches (boxwood branches or pine boughs work well) and hang them on your wall, using clear, removable tape or white twine to string them together.
 An alternative tree never looked so simple and pretty.Continue to 12 of 15 below.

 For something more modern and cool, try your hand at painting this geometric tree.
 The use of bright colors and the addition of fairy lights will bring whimsy to your living room.Continue to 13 of 15 below.

 13 of 15

 Gold is a gorgeous color any time of year, but it's especially perfect for the holidays.
 These tiny trees will sparkle on your coffee table or mantel, giving the room some subtle, chic Christmas decor.Continue to 14 of 15 below.

 14 of 15

 This plywood tree is a minimalist's dream.
 Place this in a corner of your small space to blend seamlessly with the rest of your decor.
 Add some scandi design elements like cozy textures and greenery.
-You'll need a little woodworking skills to make this yourself, or you could just ask a friend with a circular saw to help you out.Continue to 15 of 15 below.
+You'll need some woodworking skills to make this yourself, or you could just ask a friend with a circular saw to help you out.Continue to 15 of 15 below.

 15 of 15